uswitch/kiam/README.md

 When your process starts an AWS SDK library will normally use a chain of credential providers (environment variables, instance metadata, config files etc.) to determine which credentials to use. kiam intercepts the metadata requests and uses the [Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) to retrieve temporary role credentials.

 ## Deploying to Kubernetes
 Please see the `deploy` directory for example manifests for deploying to Kubernetes.

-Images are automatically pushed to Docker Hub: [uswitch/kiam](https://hub.docker.com/r/uswitch/kiam).
-Image releases are tagged with `latest` and their corresponding git tag `v1.0.1`.
-Master is also built and tagged as `latest-head` and the git sha.
+TLS assets must be created to mutually authenticate the agents and server processes; notes are in [docs/TLS.md]([docs/TLS.md]).

 ## How it Works
 Kiam is split into two processes that run independently.